KushalM23/SmartAgriNode/README.md

 ## Smart Agriculture System: ML-Based Weed Detection & Crop Recommendation using IoT

-### verview
+### Overview

 SmartAgriNode integrates Machine Learning and IoT to help farmers with:

-Weed Detection: YOLOv8 deep learning model for detecting weeds in crop images.
+- Weed Detection: YOLOv8 deep learning model for detecting weeds in crop images.

-Crop Recommendation: Random Forest classifier for suggesting the best crop based on soil and environmental parameters.
+- Crop Recommendation: Random Forest classifier for suggesting the best crop based on soil and environmental parameters.

 IoT-ready: Designed for deployment on microcontrollers and sensor networks.
 This system reduces manual labor, improves crop yield, and enables data-driven agricultural decisions.

 ### Features

-YOLOv8-powered weed detection — identifies weeds with high accuracy.
+- YOLOv8-powered weed detection — identifies weeds with high accuracy.

-Random Forest-based crop recommendation — predicts the most suitable crop based on soil and climate inputs.
+- Random Forest-based crop recommendation — predicts the most suitable crop based on soil and climate inputs.

-Real-time sensing — can integrate with soil and weather sensors.
+- Real-time sensing — can integrate with soil and weather sensors.

-Outputs — annotated images, recommendation results, and logs.
+- Outputs — annotated images, recommendation results, and logs.

 ### Project Structure